rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Unlike saving in Bitcoin, which enables low time-preference long-term thinking, mining is a high time-preference, high risk game.

-On the other hand, is such a cutthroat adversarial zero sum game sustainable?
+Is such a cutthroat adversarial zero sum game sustainable?
 For an individual miner, the
  answer most assuredly is no.